 Our attorneys can also determine the value of your claim by gathering accident-related medical bills and documents showing your wages and economic losses if the accident impacts your ability to work.
 Our team will also consider the mental anguish and emotional pain you experienced due to the accident.

 Statute of Limitations for Filing a Car Accident Claim in Hialeah

-The personal injury statute of limitations will typically provide four years from the accident date to file a claim.
+The personal injury statute of limitations will typically provide two years from the accident date to file a claim.
 If someone in your family died in the accident, you would only have two years to file a lawsuit.

 It’s smart to seek legal assistance from our experienced Hialeah car accident lawyer for help with your case and to ensure you don’t miss these important filing deadlines.

 Let Our Hialeah Car Accident Attorney Help with Your Case